-Students are required take classes fall, spring, and summer.
+Students are required to take classes in fall, spring, and summer.
 Students are required to follow published course rotations.
 Lastly, students are required to be advised by their Faculty Advisor each semester.

-Registration After First Day of Class or Changing Classes
+Registration after First Day of Class or Changing Classes

-Under no circumstance will a student be allowed to register for a class or change a class after the first day of classes for the semester has occurred.
+Under no circumstance will a student be allowed to register for a class or change a class after the first day of classes for which the semester has occurred.